reyvababtista/beiwe-backend-fork/README.md

 </div>
 <!-- there has to be an extra line of whitespace here for the following paragraph to break properly -->

 The Onnela Lab at the Harvard T.H.
 Chan School of Public Health has developed the Beiwe Research Platform to collect high-throughput smartphone-based digital phenotyping data.
 This highly configurable open-source platform supports collection of a range of social, behavioral, and cognitive data, including spatial trajectories (via GPS), physical activity patterns (via accelerometer and gyroscope), social networks and communication dynamics (via call and text logs), and voice samples (via microphone).
-The platform consists of a smartphone application for [iOS](https://github.com/onnela-lab/beiwe-ios) and [Android](https://github.com/onnela-lab/beiwe-android) devices, plus this repository - the back-end system that supports a web-based study management portal and tools for handling data processing and storage.
+The platform consists of a smartphone application for [iOS](https://github.com/onnela-lab/beiwe-ios) and [Android](https://github.com/onnela-lab/beiwe-android) devices, plus this repository - the back-end system that supports a web-based study management portal and tools for handling data processing, push notifications, and storage.
 Beiwe currently supports Amazon Web Services (AWS) cloud computing infrastructure and provides tools to assist in deploying and managing an instance of the Beiwe Platform.
 Data analysis is increasingly identified as the main bottleneck in digital phonotyping research; our data analysis platform, [Forest](https://github.com/onnela-lab/forest), makes sense of the data collected by Beiwe.

 Beiwe can collect active data (participant input required) and passive data collected while the app is in the background.
 Currently supported active data types for both Android and iOS include textual surveys, audio recordings, and their associated metadata.
 The questions, answers, and skip logic can be configured on the website.
 Passive data include phone sensor data ([e.g., GPS, Accelerometer, etc.](https://github.com/onnela-lab/beiwe-backend/wiki/%5BResearchers%5D-Supported-Data-Streams)) and phone logs (e.g., communication logs).
 Beiwe collects raw sensor data and phone logs, which is crucial in scientific research settings.
 Beiwe has two participant frontend apps, one [for Android](https://github.com/onnela-lab/beiwe-android) (written in Java and Kotlin) and another [for iOS](https://github.com/onnela-lab/beiwe-ios) (written in Swift).
 The Beiwe back-end and runs on Python 3.8, and uses the Django webserver and ORM framework.
 The Platform uses several AWS services: primary S3 (for flat file storage), EC2 (servers), Elastic Beanstalk (load scaling), and RDS (PostgreSQL).